On estimating the entropy of shallow circuit outputs: Hamiltonian quantum entropy difference

 If all the steps in the above procedure can be performed efficiently, then this experiment would violate the injective invariance property of ETCF functions, since it can efficiently distinguish between the two function types.
 Correspondingly, we would have an efficient quantum algorithm for solving \LWE.
 Since we believe that this is unlikely, we would need to determine which of the above steps is intractable.
 As mentioned, we conjecture that preparing the CFT states should be efficient.
 The time-evolution under a Hamiltonian, that Alice has to perform, should also be efficient using standard techniques from quantum simulation~\cite{brown2010using, berry2015hamiltonian}.
 One step that seems potentially problematic is step 3.
 Here the bulk observer needs to affect his space-time so as to map Alice's state to one of two efficiently distinguishable states.
 It certainly seems plausible that the bulk observer can do very different things depending on the area he measures, resulting in completely different bulk states.
 But it is unclear whether the resulting dual CFT states would then be distinguishable by Alice.
 The other possible source of intractability is the use of the AdS dictionary.
 If the dictionary is exponentially complex, Alice cannot determine the state that is dual to her CFT state or what her boundary Hamiltonian should be.

 An important observation to make here is that the entropy difference between the two cases is constant and one could argue that we should not expect bulk observers to be able to efficiently detect such small differences in geometry.
-Indeed, it might be more relevant to have a scenario in which the \emph{entropy ratio} is constant instead, since this would correspond to a noticeable change in area between the two cases (and would be more in line with the portrayal in Figure~\ref{fig:adscft}).
-As mentioned in the discussion from Section~\ref{sect:intro}, we conjecture that even estimating the entropy ratio should be hard based on \LWE.
-Specifically, by considering extensions of the ETCF functions in which the function $g$ is taken to be $2^{m}$-to-$1$, with $m = poly(n+k)$, we would achieve a constant (or even polynomial) ratio between the entropies of the two functions.
-The results from the previous sections would still allow for these functions to be evaluated in constant depth, leading the desired result.
+Indeed, the Ryu-Takayanagi formula typically states that entropy equals geometry \emph{to leading order}.
+The entropy of the bondary state will have higher-order corrections stemming from the entanglement-entropy of states in the bulk.
+Thus, it might be more relevant to have a scenario in which the \emph{entropy ratio} is constant instead of the entropy difference, since this would correspond to a noticeable change in area between the two cases (and would be more in line with the portrayal in Figure~\ref{fig:adscft}).
+As we show in Appendix~\ref{sect:eratio}, even estimating the entropy ratio is hard based on \LWE\ and, in fact, entropy difference and entropy ratio are computationally equivalent.

 A final comment we make about the above experiment is that it does not require holographic duality to be true for our own universe.
 Indeed, as long as AdS/CFT is true it should in principle be possible to simulate dynamics in a ``virtual'' AdS space by constructing CFT states on a quantum computer and evolving them under the CFT Hamiltonian.
 Can instances of \LWE\ and ETCF functions be encoded in these CFT states?
 We leave answering this question and formalizing the above experiment for future work.